 Don’t Waste Money on Mediocre MBA Programs with No or Little Credibility

 The 2017 job market has been a tough one for the Indian students and professionals.
-Things are likely to stay little rough in the beginning of 2018.
-More importantly, Big Data, Machine Learning and AI will be having a major impact on the 2018 job market.
+Things are likely to stay little rough at the beginning of 2018.
+More importantly, Big Data, Machine Learning, and AI will be having a major impact on the 2018 job market.
 So, if you are not acquiring the relevant skills (both hard and soft skills), or attending elite schools like ISB, IIMs, XLRI, FMS, SPJIMR, NMIMS and few others, don’t waste your money on MBA.
 Rather it would be wise to take up a job and go for the MOOC courses and/or an online MBA.
 At the end of the day, skillset and job performance matters, and not whether you got your degree sitting in front of a computer or in a class with other students.
 Under the current circumstances, trying a MOOC before an MBA could pay you high dividends.

 Check out the hottest MOOCs and online courses for the current job market!
 You could also go for industry-relevant programs that have got some association with global brands.
 In India, Aegis and Praxis Business School are delivering decent courses.
 Below is the banner of Aegis program.